jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * She has no level (She is beyond such mortal trappings).
 * She starts with her card that has infinite health.
 (Her other card has 8 health, also known as sideways infinity.)
 * She can't be face down.
 If she would be turned face down, switch her with her other card instead and leave it face up.
 For example when she gets stunned, instead of turning her face down, switch her with her other card which will remain face up.
-She still suffers other effects from the stun such as losing the +
+She still suffers other effects from the stun such as losing the +1/+1 and -1/-1 counters, gaining a wound, and becoming exhausted.
+* If she would be hidden, instead switch her with her other card which will remain face up and place her in the ready position.
+* Amortal can't be turned off.

+Since Death doesn't turn face down, she can be stunned multiple times in a single turn.
+However, if she takes fatal wou

 # Devil Dinosaur
 ## Devil Dinosaur Team Affiliations